A Brief History of Titahi Bay Boating Club

 We had to get heavy and it took an ‘Order in Council’ to make our land exist.

-The yacht rigging area was finally concreted with the help of many volunteers.
+The yacht rigging area was finally concreted, with the help of many volunteers.
 No more sore feet for sailors while rigging their boats!

-The (third) school motor was stored in the club while the TBIS shed was being completely lined with plywood.
+Only the following season in 1991, a third school motor was stored in the club while the TBIS shed was being completely lined with plywood.

 Many years had passed since the club had been painted, so the time had come to do the job again.
 Grey with dark blue trim was chosen and the result looked very smart.